adrfantini/ncspiR/README.md

                 Assume the input file has the correct monthly periodicity, and only use the time of the first timestep to define times

         --compress
-                Activate netCDF compression (with deflate level 1) for the SPI variable
+                Activate netCDF compression (with deflate level 1) for the SPI/SPEI variable

         --debug
                 Print additional debug output.
 This flag is also useful if you want to check that the options were correctly understood